-^{} M. dc Rossi wrote a Paris newspaper an account of an interview with Arabi, in which he says: "When he spoke of the thousand of Marsala, he grew excited, and his eyes, which till then had been soft as a woman's, shot fire like those of a lion.
-He gesticulated wildly, and once nearly broke the apparatus with the weight of his fist."
+M. de Rossi wrote a Paris newspaper an account of an interview with Arabi, in which he says: "When he spoke of the thousand of Marsala, he grew excited, and his eyes, which till then had been soft as a woman's, shot fire like those of a lion.
+If e gesticulated wildly, and once nearly broke the apparatus with the weight of his fist."